Security Overview

 Authorization

-Machine access to a secret requires all six of the following, enforced in a single transaction per request:
+Machine access to a secret requires all six of the following, checked on every single request:

 1. Valid Ed25519 signature over the request